SWY666/BYHE/README.md

 ## Evaluation
-pre-trained weights can be found at `./pretrained`.
+Pre-trained weights can be found at `./pretrained`.Test with your own data:
 ```bash
 python test.py
     --frame-path /path/to/frame_list